 Key verse: “Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”
 Galations 6:9 (NIV)

-I had taken up yet another assignment for my not so pleasant boss.
+I had taken up yet another assignment for my not so pleasant supervisor.

 Correction: I did not have the courage to refuse yet another assignment from the scariest (short tempered, moody and unpredictable) person in my department.